Special Exhibition Program: Wangechi Mutu

 Sited outside on Museum Hill—on land that is the ancestral home of the Lenape—are eight of Mutu’s large-scale cast bronze works, including In Two Canoe, a sculptural fountain in which two figures become one with their vessel and the landscape around them.
 Installed in the context of Storm King’s fields, meadows, woods, and ponds, these sculptures take on new resonance, while adding layers of meaning to the site’s existing ecologies and histories, including the consideration of the site and region as colonized land.
 Mutu envisions landscape as a fertile backdrop for reflecting, mythmaking, and setting the scene in which women become powerful and autonomous protagonists and global indigeneity is centered.
 This juxtaposition asserts the importance of experiences, perspectives, and knowledge systems excluded from dominant narratives, and the capacity to imagine not only new worlds but more equitable versions of our own.

-More about the Exhibition
+More about the Exhibition.

 This public program is free with admission to Storm King.
 Registration is not required.
 Space is limited and on a first-come, first-served basis.
 We recommend arriving at Storm King by 2PM to allow for parking, travel to the program location, and use of amenities.
+Please see the Tickets page to book your admission.